bkenan/Wetland-Carbon-Emissions/README.md

 ## Functionality

 We have used HTML, CSS and JavaScript in the front-end for making this tool user-friendly.
+Main logis is implemeted by Python Flask.
 This is the home page:

 <img width="1470" alt="home" src="https://user-images.githubusercontent.com/53462948/184875363-9980ff3e-f744-4764-82ee-37901963f0e6.png">